FabioX-G/my-site/src/library.md

 > follow your own curiosity relentlessly.

 This digital bookshelf is the result of that philosophy.
-It is a living catalog of (most of) my physical books, guided by whatever subject interests me most at any given moment.
+It is a living catalog of (most of) the physical books that I own, guided by whatever subject interests me most at any given moment.

 To help you navigate, I've color-coded my recommendations: